Project Name: Northern Turnpike Connector

 The stated objective is to advance the construction of regional corridors that are intended to accommodate multiple modes of transportation and multiple types of infrastructure.
 This would include toll roads, trails, freight and passenger rail, and public transit; and multiple types of infrastructure, such as broadband, water and sewer services.
 FDOT is expected to perform a project evaluation, including a full Project Development and Environment (PD&E) study.

 FDOT convened separate task forces to study each corridor.
 The first meeting was held on August 27, 2019 at the Tampa Convention Center.
-The task forces will make recommendations regarding the potential economic and environmental impacts of the corridor and other factors as specified in the M-CORES legislation.
-Each task force was initially expected to issue a final report by October 1, 2020.
-Due to the Covid-19 pandemic, the task forces have been given an extension through November 15, 2020 to complete their final reports.
-Project design is scheduled to begin immediately after the task forces issue their reports.
-FDOT will perform a project evaluation according to its own rules, policies, and procedures.
+The task forces made recommendations regarding the potential economic and environmental impacts of the corridor and other factors as specified in the M-CORES legislation.
+The task force for the Northern Turnpike Connector submitted its report on November 12, 2020.
+FDOT will perform a project evaluation according to its own rules, policies, and procedures to finalize a potential route.

 If feasible, construction is expected to begin no later than December 31, 2022.